MaartenGr/BERTopic/docs/faq.md

     👉 This is due to env variable `PIP_USER=1`
   * Note that the directory `/workspaces` is also persisted

-## **Speaking of Dev Containers: Do they support GPU acceleration?**
+### **Do these Data Science Dev Containers support GPU acceleration?**

 Yes, but only on Linux and Windows.

-The CUDA-enabled Data Science Dev Containers require the following in addition to Docker:
+The CUDA-enabled variants require the following in addition to Docker:

 * NVIDIA GPU
 * NVIDIA driver